spanishGab/easy-logging/README.md

 logger.error({ name: "example.log.error", error: new Exc("Oops") });
 ```

+Here we're only using all methods `SimpleLogger` provides us to log information in different levels.
 And this is what we get:

 ```log
 [16:50:01.827] DEBUG: